wids-eria/ADAGE/doc/config_storage.md

 </table>

 ###Response
-Will return the Json object that was preivously stored for this player from this applicaiton or nothing if there was no peviously saved game
+Will return the Json object that was preivously stored this application version or nothing if there was no peviously saved game